-- "Open Meetings Act" means Chapter 551, Texas Government Code, as it may be amended. - "Operating Permit" means a permit issued by the District for a well or group of wells that allows a specified maximum amount of groundwater to be withdrawn from each well, or from each group of wells, at a specified maximum rate of withdrawal for a designated time period.
+"Open Meetings Act" means Chapter 551, Texas Government Code, as it may be amended.

+"Operating Permit" means a permit issued by the District for a well or group of wells that allows a specified maximum amount of groundwater to be withdrawn from each well, or from each group of wells, at a specified maximum rate of withdrawal for a designated time period.
 "Owner" or "Operator" means any person who has the right to produce groundwater, either by ownership, contract, lease, easement, or any other estate in the land, or any other right recognized under common law.
-[Amended July 12, 2016] - "Person" means and includes any human being or legal entity, including, but not limited to, a corporation, organization, government or governmental subdivision or agency, estate, trust, partnership, joint venture or association.
-[Amended June 12, 2012] - "Pollution" means the alteration of the physical, thermal, chemical, or biological quality of, or the contamination of, any groundwater in an aquifer or groundwater reservoir, that renders the groundwater harmful, detrimental, or injurious to humans, animal life, vegetation, or property or to public health, safety, or welfare, or that impairs the usefulness or public enjoyment of the water for any lawful or reasonable purpose, including the alteration of groundwater by saltwater or other deleterious matter admitted from another stratum or from the surface of the ground.
-[Amended June 12, 2012] - "Presiding officer" means the President, Vice-President, Secretary, or other director presiding at any hearing or other proceeding, or a hearing examiner conducting any hearing or other proceeding. - "Production Capacity" means the maximum discharge rate that a well is allowed to pump in accordance with its operating permit and expressed in the units of gallons per minute.
-[Added February 20, 2014] - "Production" or "producing" means the act of extracting groundwater from an aquifer by pumping or other method. - "Property Line" means, unless the context indicates otherwise, the property line of abutting land that is not owned or controlled by the owner of an existing or proposed well.
-[Added May 3, 2017] - "Public Information Act" means Chapter 552, Texas Government Code, as amended. - "Railroad Commission" means the Railroad Commission of Texas. - "Registration" means a certificate issued by the District for an exempt well. - "Reservoir" means a naturally occurring underground pool, reservoir or supply of groundwater, including but not limited to an aquifer.
-[Added June 12, 2012] - "Rule" or "rules" means the rules of the District compiled in this document, as supplemented or amended from time to time, and any rule adopted to implement these rules.
+[Amended July 12, 2016]

+"Person" means and includes any human being or legal entity, including, but not limited to, a corporation, organization, government or governmental subdivision or agency, estate, trust, partnership, joint venture or association.
+[Amended June 12, 2012]

+"Pollution" means the alteration of the physical, thermal, chemical, or biological quality of, or the contamination of, any groundwater in an aquifer or groundwater reservoir, that renders the groundwater harmful, detrimental, or injurious to humans, animal life, vegetation, or property or to public health, safety, or welfare, or that impairs the usefulness or public enjoyment of the water for any lawful or reasonable purpose, including the alteration of groundwater by saltwater or other deleterious matter admitted from another stratum or from the surface of the ground.
+[Amended June 12, 2012]

+"Presiding officer" means the President, Vice-President, Secretary, or other director presiding at any hearing or other proceeding, or a hearing examiner conducting any hearing or other proceeding.

+"Production Capacity" means the maximum discharge rate that a well is allowed to pump in accordance with its operating permit and expressed in the units of gallons per minute and is calculated as the average discharge rate over any continuous 24-hour interval.
+[Added February 20, 2014] [Amended July 13, 2021]

+"Production" or "producing" means the act of extracting groundwater from an aquifer by pumping or other method.

+"Property Line" means, unless the context indicates otherwise, the property line of abutting land that is not owned or controlled by the owner of an existing or proposed well.
+[Added May 3, 2017]

+"Protective Drawdown Limit (PDL)" means conditions of unconfined areas of aquifers in the District as expressed in limits of water level drawdown.
+[Added November 5, 2019]

+"Public Information Act" means Chapter 552, Texas Government Code, as amended.

+"Railroad Commission" means the Railroad Commission of Texas.

+"Registration" means a certificate issued by the District for an exempt well.

+"Reservoir" means a naturally occurring underground pool, reservoir or supply of groundwater, including but not limited to an aquifer.
+[Added June 12, 2012]

+"Rule" or "rules" means the rules of the District compiled in this document, as supplemented or amended from time to time, and any rule adopted to implement these rules.